 Another option is a wrist compression sleeve that isn’t as bulky as a brace, but may help as well (perhaps talk to your provider about which one they think would be better for you).

 It doesn’t make sense that you’d add MORE water to your body if you were swollen, but often increasing water helps it to flow through your body with more ease.
 More water is almost always an answer during pregnancy.

 If you talk to your provider about this, they may say that it is a normal part of pregnancy, but if it is really bothering you, you could consider seeing a physical therapist or a chiropractor, depending on your preference.
 Always discuss with your provider about seeing one of those people first, but they specialize in bones and muscles, so they are a good option.

-Those are my best tips for wrist pain during pregnancy.
-The main good news is that once you have your baby the fluids will slowly decrease and you should go back to normal.
+The main good news is that once baby is born the fluids will slowly decrease (because the swelling within the wrist will go down) and you should go back to normal.
 If it doesn’t, you may have actual carpel tunnel, and you’d want to see your provider to see what else to do at that point.

-If you’re interested in helpful information about your pregnancy, from a reliable source, please consider checking out The Online Prenatal Class for Couples.
-I’ll boil down all the difficult points of pregnancy, just like I did this one, to make it simple and easy to follow. 🙂
+One great way to rest those wrists is to take a prenatal class.
+The Online Prenatal Class for Couples let’s you enjoy it from home with snacks.
+I also like to boil down all the difficult points of pregnancy, just like I did this one, to make it simple and easy to follow. 🙂

 - About the Author

 A nurse since 1997, she has worked in various fields including pediatrics, geriatrics & hospice.